ti-cortex-m4/demo-java-completablefuture/readme.md

 *   Avoid blocking methods _inside_ a computation pipeline
 *   Avoid short (hundreds of milliseconds) _asynchronous_ computations because frequent context switching can introduce significant overhead
 *   Be aware of the new exception handling mechanism that works differently than the _try-catch-finally_ statements
-*   Manage timeouts not to wait too long (perhaps indefinitely) for a stuck stage
+*   Manage timeouts not to wait too long (perhaps indefinitely) for a stuck computation

 The CompletableFuture API is quite complex and justifiable to use when a single result depends on many stages that form a rather complicated _directed acyclic graph_.
 It is wise to try the simpler asynchronous APIs at the beginning, for example, Parallel Streams or _ExecutorServices_.
 Be aware of the disadvantages of asynchronous programming - asynchronous code is often much more difficult to implement, understand, and debug.
 Make sure that the CompletableFuture API is the right tool for your job.